123456789_123456789_123456789_123456789_123456789_

 Returns a new Hash object populated with the given objects, if any.
 See .new.

-With no argument, returns a new empty Hash.
+With no argument given, returns a new empty hash.

 h = {foo: 0, bar: 1, baz: 2}

-When the single given argument is an ::Array of 2-element Arrays, returns a new Hash object wherein each 2-element array forms a key-value entry:
+With a single argument 2_element_arrays given that is an array of 2-element arrays, returns a new hash wherein each given 2-element array forms a key-value entry:

-When the argument count is an even number; returns a new Hash object wherein each successive pair of arguments has become a key-value entry:
+With an even number of arguments objects given, returns a new hash wherein each successive pair of arguments is a key-value entry:

-Raises an exception if the argument list does not conform to any of the above.
+Raises ArgumentError if the argument list does not conform to any of the above.

 [ GitHub ]